Members

 BENDIGO

-MAYORMayor Cr Andrea Metcalf joined Greater Bendigo City Council in 2016 representing the Whipstick Ward and was re-elected to a second term in 2020.
+MAYORMayor Cr Andrea Metcalf joined Greater Bendigo City Council in 2016 representing the Whipstick Ward and was re-elected unopposed for her third term in 2024.

 Cr Metcalf’s career has focused on customer service and disability support, first with Centrelink and then in financial planning supporting customers to navigate the Centrelink system.
 At Centrelink she held a range of leadership roles and worked with the organisation for 37 years.